Marcodebona1994/torghost/readme.md

 `  -h, --help         # Print this help and exit`

 ## Warning
 The script will delete and restore the current iptables rules.
-If you want to be 100% secure, manually save your iptables_bck
+If you want to be 100% secure, manually save your iptables

 Save iptables
 ```